 I grew up surrounded by music, theater and art.
 My father was a composer, my mother a singer-dancer and most of the ‘adults’ who visited our home were musicians and singers, fine-artists, playwrights, actors, dancers and ‘circus people’.
-The walls of our house were adorned with original artwork from local painters and photographers… and there was a high value placed, not on excellence (for that would be too limiting), but on soulfulness… a kind of permission ‘to lift up your own soul when you create art or play music so that you inspire or move the souls of others.’
+The walls of our house were adorned with original artwork from local painters and photographers… and there was a high value placed, not on excellence (for that would be too limiting) but on ‘giving your all to everything you do.’